ssuzuki323/bar-chart/README.md

 Do you think we could also use a custom scale for the x axis?
 Try it out on your own!

-## Add color and labels to SVG elements
+## Add color and labels to SVG elements:

 Up to this point, we have left our SVG `rect` elements with the default black fill.
 Right now, the only data encoding is the height of the bar.
 But, it is often useful to provide a secondary encoding to reinforce the point.
 Height is one channel, but as we are currently not using the color channel for any other types of data, we can provide a redundant encoding through color.
 The fill color of an SVG element is just another attribute: `fill="rgb(0,0,0)"` with an rgb, or red-green-blue value.
 This can be specified [several ways](https://www.w3.org/TR/SVGColor12/#sRGBcolor), but the most common is with three integer values from 0-255.
 If a fill is set to `rgb(0,0,0)`, then the fill color will be black.
 If the fill is `rgb(255,0,0)` then the fill color will be red.
 If it is `rgb(255,255,255)`, then the fill is white.